batflorez/MorphoSegger/README.md

     CONST.imAlign.mCherry   = [0.04351   -0.0000    0.7200    0.5700];
     CONST.imAlign.DAPI      = [0.0000     0.0000    0.0000    0.0000];
 ```
 Advanced segmentation parameters in SuperSegger need to be modified for each experiment.
 An easy way to check if the paramters are appropriate for the dataset is to run the [trainingGui](https://github.com/batflorez/MorphoSegger/blob/master/SuperSegger/trainingConstants/trainingGui.m) function, double-click in modify parameters, load a single tif image and click run.
-The slide bars will allow you to test different parameter values and observe segmentation quality.
+The slide bars will allow you to test different parameter values and observe segmentation quality, and the final values can be input in the processExp script:
 ```
-CONST.superSeggerOpti.PEBBLE_CONST = 1.3;          %Default 1.5 for 60XEcM9
+CONST.superSeggerOpti.PEBBLE_CONST = 1.3;          %Useful for removing debris
-CONST.superSeggerOpti.INTENSITY_DIF = 0.3;         %Default 0.15 for 60XEcM9
+CONST.superSeggerOpti.INTENSITY_DIF = 0.3;         %Useful for removing debris
-CONST.superSeggerOpti.remove_microcolonies =false; %Default is 1.
-It prevents deleting clusters of cells.
+CONST.superSeggerOpti.remove_microcolonies =false; %Deletes clusters of cells.
-CONST.superSeggerOpti.remove_debris = 1;           %Turn off it is deleting cells
+CONST.superSeggerOpti.remove_debris = 1;           %Deletes debris and bubbles
-CONST.superSeggerOpti.MAX_WIDTH = 1e15;            %Set this high to prevent filaments to be split CONST.superSeggerOpti.MAGIC_RADIUS = 7;            %radius of contrast enhancement. deletes areas between cells CONST.seg.OPTI_FLAG = false;                       %To avoid segmenting cells by shape CONST.regionOpti.MIN_LENGTH = 8;                   % min length of cells CONST.trackOpti.MIN_AREA=80;                       %filter small particles
+CONST.superSeggerOpti.MAX_WIDTH = 1e15;            %It sets cell length to split cells CONST.superSeggerOpti.MAGIC_RADIUS = 7;            %Contrast enhancement.
+Deletes areas between cells
+CONST.seg.OPTI_FLAG = false;                       %Segments cells by shape CONST.regionOpti.MIN_LENGTH = 8;                   %Minimum length of cells
+CONST.trackOpti.MIN_AREA=80;                       %Threshold to filter small particles
 ```

 Set this variable to the proper time interval.
-Important when running Foci Analysis.
+Important when running Foci Analysis:
 ```
 CONST.getLocusTracks.TimeStep = 5;
 ```